enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **Native anti-debugging checks:**

 The Java (Dalvik) and native code are communicated through JNI calls.
 When the Java code is started, this loads the native code and initializes it with a bunch of bytes containing the Java secret.
-The native code is not obfuscated although it was slightly stripped and compiled dynamically.
-Therefore, we can still have symbols and strings in the clear.
-Notice that the following C-like code we are going to review, it has been renamed by the author depending on the interpretation of the callbacks.
+The native code is not obfuscated although it was slightly stripped and not statically compiled.
+Therefore, we still have symbols in the binary.

 It is important to mention that possibly `IDA Pro` does not detect the JNI callbacks as functions.
 For solving so, just go to the exports windows and make a procedure by pressing the key `P` on the export `Java_sg_vantagepoint_uncrackable3_MainActivity_init`.
 After that, you will also need to redefine the method signature by pressing the key `Y` when located at the function declaration of it.
 You can define the `JNIEnv*` objects to get better C-like code as the code shown below.

-The JNI call performs anti-debugging checks, copies the `xorkey` into a global variable and increments the global counter `codecheck` to later on detect if the anti-debug checks were done fine.
+The JNI call performs anti-debugging checks(`anti_debug()`), copies the `xorkey` into a global variable and increments the global counter `codecheck` to later on detect if the anti-debug checks were done fine.

 The JNI call `Java_sg_vantagepoint_uncrackable3_MainActivity_init` gets decompiled as follows:
 ```c
 int *__fastcall Java_sg_vantagepoint_uncrackable3_MainActivity_init(JNIEnv *env, jobject this, char *xorkey)
 {